-In accordance with the Arkansas Tax Reform Act of 2019, the administration and collection of all franchise tax in the State of Arkansas will transfer from the Secretary of State (SOS) to the Department of Finance and Administration (DFA).
+In accordance with the Arkansas Tax Reform Act of 2019, the administration and collection of all Franchise Tax in the State of Arkansas has transferred from the Secretary of State (SOS) to the Department of Finance and Administration (DFA).

 - Income Tax